 In addition to lower interest rates, RBI mandates all banks to lend certain percentage of their overall lending to priority sectors which covers lending for purchase, construction or repairs of residential house upto a certain threshold.

-Loans to individuals up to ₹ 28 lakh in cities with population of 10 lakh and above, for purchase/construction of a dwelling unit per family, are considered as priority sector provided cost of the house does not exceed ₹ 35 lakh.
-For rural area the limit of loan is ₹ 20 lakh and the for cost of the house it is ₹ 25 lakh.
+Loans to individuals up to ₹ 20 lakh for purchase/construction of a dwelling unit per family provided the overall cost of the dwelling unit does not exceed ₹ 25 lakh are eligible to be classified under priority sector.
+In terms of the Compendium for SFBs, loans to individuals up to ₹ 28 lakh in metropolitan centres (with population of ten lakh and above) and ₹ 20 lakh in other centres, are eligible to be classified under priority sector, provided that the cost of dwelling unit does not exceed ₹ 35 lakh and ₹ 25 lakh, respectively.
 Though the residential houses purchased in the urban area specially the metro cities may not fit into the criteria of 28 lacs overall cost but such mandatory lending will certainly helps the people in rural area or in smaller cities to own a house.

 Likewise the priority sector lending covers money lent for repairs of the residential house as well and covers loans up to ₹5 lakh in metropolitan areas and up to ₹2 lakh in other area.

 Any amount lent to promoter/builder for construction of house for poor section of the society are also treated as priority sector lending if the total cost of the house does not exceed ₹10 lakh per residential unit.
 Any family within income of not more than Rs.
 2 lakh per year qualify as poor sections of the society, referred to as “economically weaker sections and low income groups” for this purpose .
 Even any refinance done by banks to approved housing finance company is treated as priority lending subject to a ceiling ₹10 lakh per borrower.